LAA224 Designing with Plants

 First time: Study year 2009-2010

 The course is built up as a series of exercises and assignments.
-Lectures and field trips support the students work on assignments.
-In the assignments, knowledge on using plants and design will be employed in particular situations.
+Lectures and field trips support the students¿ work on assignments.
+In the assignments general knowledge will be employed in particular situations.
 The use of creativity tools in project work and techniques for visual communication will be explored in several exercises.
 Assignment solving is gone through in plenary, so that the typical problems, which the assignments raise, will be discussed.

 Students who have completed the course are expected to have achieved the following learning outcomes.

-The course makes use of different learning activities: lectures, project work in groups, site inspections, plenary discussions, independent literature studies, practical exercises in design and visual communication, visual journal.
+The course makes use of different teaching methods: lectures, project work in groups, inspection, discussions in plenary, independent literature studies.

-The students receive frequent guidance throughout the semester.
+The students receive frequently guidance throughout the semester.

 Lectures.
 Supporting literature will be announced at the course introduction.
 A selection of relevant literature will be available during the course.
 Recommended literature: Robinson, N. (2011): The Planting Design Handbook, 3.ed., Routledge.
 Reference books on plants (trees, shrubs, perennials).

-Total workload is 375 hours, of which ca. 190 hours er structured lerning activities.
-The other half part is used for independent work on assignments, exercises and for individual studies.
+Total workload is 450 hours, of which 325 hours are used for project work and individual studies.